jrrpedersen/azure-predictive-maintenance/docs/10_online_inference.md

 5. Online endpoint deployment with `score.py` and a custom environment
 6. Real-time scoring via REST API

-For a potential employer, you can now show:

-- The full code for data → features → model → endpoint
-- How to call the endpoint with real feature vectors
-- How business logic (cost-based thresholding) is embedded into the endpoint’s output

 This closes the loop from raw data to a callable AI service.